luca-venturini/Robotics_Project_2/README.md

 # Files Description
 The "src" folder contains the p2_core folder with 3 nodes:
 - The first node is used to broadcast the TF
-- The second node broadcast the path of the robot till that moment, reading the messages sent by amcl regarding the robot position
+- The second node broadcasts the path of the robot till that moment, reading the messages sent by amcl regarding the robot position
-- The third node, saver, is used to save th emap and the trajectory, we have taken the code from the github page of mapsaver, and then we have applied some customization to it, in order to save the trajectory and the map calling services.
+- The third node, saver, is used to save the map and the trajectory.
+We have taken the code from the github page of map server, and then we have applied some customization to it, in order to save the trajectory and the map calling services.

 # TF Tree